 2019 Record - Ocean Warming Accelerates: There are troubled waters ahead.
-Nearly every year between 2018 and 2022, the Earth's oceans were the warmest on record.
-Scientists are alarmed that the rate of ocean warming has sharply accelerated since the 1990s.
+Nearly every year between 2018 and 2022, the Earth's oceans set new warming records.
+Scientists are alarmed that the rate of ocean warming has sharply accelerated.
 The direct effects are more intense storms, hurricanes, coral reef loss, and rising sea levels.
 The rate of warming is approximately 40% above previous estimates.
 Changes will have collateral impacts on ocean currents, the atmosphere, global economies, health, fisheries and other marine food sources.
 This year looks like the record book will have to be corrected once again.

 WITHDRAWAL FROM THE PARIS ACCORD AMOUNTS TO MURDER: With the United States recent withdrawal from the Paris Climate Agreement, those concerned with climate change and its undeniable negative effects need to speak even louder than before.
 As found in a study by Michigan Technical University, switching all energy in the United States from coal to renewable would prevent 52,000 premature deaths per year.
 These premature deaths can be caused by everything from cardiovascular disease to water borne diseases and heat related deaths.
 The impacts of climate change are vast.
 More extreme weather patterns, rising sea levels, increased CO2 levels, and global warming are all occurring and will be exacerbated until something is done to change this cycle.
 All of these outcomes of climate change have negative health effects as well, causing thousands of premature, and avoidable, deaths each year.

 The solution is simple — replace coal energy with renewable energy.
 This would be a moderate expense for the United States but renewable energy provides enough economic payback that it would pay for itself over time.
 Additionally, the number of jobs in the renewable energy sector is rapidly increasing and will continue to do so as well as due to economies of scale, the initial cost of solar energy is decreasing.
 These factors make solar energy even more economically viable.
 It is now up to the consumers and their energy choices.
 The current trends now lean strongly towards renewable energy.
 President Trump continues to advocate for the use of coal energy.